ShipMates/shipmates.github.io/README.md

-## Welcome to Shipmates
+## Welcome to ShipMates

-ShipBuddies offers a platform which connects users shopping online enabling them to split the shipping fees for their packages!
+ShipMates offers a platform which connects users shopping online enabling them to split the shipping fees for their packages!

 ### The need